Jim Renacci: Early life and education

 James Renacci was born December 3, 1958, in Monongahela, Pennsylvania, the son of Anna Marie (Sasko), a nurse, and Evo Renacci, a railroad worker.
 Renacci earned a degree in business administration from Indiana University of Pennsylvania and became a Certified Public Accountant and financial advisor.

 Business career

 In 2003, Renacci formed the LTC Companies group, a financial consulting service that had partial ownership of three Harley-Davidson dealerships in Columbus, the Lifestyle Communities Pavilion in Columbus, and Renacci-Doraty Chevrolet in Wadsworth.

 Renacci has been involved with real estate, automobile dealerships, nursing homes, and other businesses.
 He has made use of the legal system during his business career, including initiating legal proceedings against former business partners, companies, and the state of Ohio.
 He has also been sued, including for the wrongful death of a patient in one of the nursing homes he owns.
 That case was settled out of court.

 Renacci was a partner and managing board member of the former Arena Football League's Columbus Destroyers.

-Renacci also served as AFL Executive Committee Vice Chairman and is a partial owner of the Lancaster JetHawks, a minor league baseball team.
+Renacci also served as AFL Executive Committee Vice Chairman and was a partial owner of the Lancaster JetHawks, a defunct minor league baseball team.